MeteoSwiss/meteodata-lab/USAGE.md

 | `perturbed`          | If `True`, retrieves ensemble forecast members; if `False`, returns the deterministic forecast. |
 | `horizon`            | Forecast lead time, provided as either:<br>– [datetime.timedelta](https://docs.python.org/3/library/datetime.html#timedelta-objects) object (e.g., `datetime.timedelta(hours=2)`) <br>– [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Durations) duration string (e.g., `"P0DT2H"`)|
 ### Step 2:
-There are two options:
+To access the forecast data, you have two choices:
-- Load forecast data to Xarray with `get_from_ogd`
+1. Load forecast data to Xarray with `get_from_ogd`
-- Download forecast data with `download_from_ogd`
+2. Download forecast data with `download_from_ogd`

-#### Load forecast data to Xarray
+**1. Load forecast data to Xarray**

 We now send our request to the API and retrieve the resulting dataset using the `get_from_ogd` function.
 The response is returned as an `xarray.DataArray`, which is efficient for handling multi-dimensional data.
 >  **Tip**: You can use configure caching behaviour in [earthkit-data](https://earthkit-data.readthedocs.io/en/latest/) to avoid re-downloading files:
 > - `"off"` (default): no caching — files are always freshly downloaded
 > - `"temporary"`: auto-cleared after the session
 > - `"user"`: saves to a specific directory across sessions
 >See the [earthkit-data caching docs](https://earthkit-data.readthedocs.io/en/latest/examples/cache.html) for details.

 ```python